 Rather than recognizing the difference between individuals and populations, Schleicher equates them.
 In brief, he has not grasped this crucial component of Darwin's theory at all.
-This theory was
+This theory was precisely based on the insight that the explanatory causal processes involved are crucially distinct, but Schleicher treats them as two instances of the same process of 'gradual change'.
+Thus we have a clear case here in the history of science of a misunderstanding that

-9. It is safe to assume that the latter implication was an important reason for Schleicher to be enthusiastic about linking linguistics to Darwin's work, just as much as this was a reason for his opponent Whitney to reject such a link (see below).
+It is safe to assume that the latter implication was an important reason for Schleicher to be enthusiastic about linking linguistics to Darwin's work, just as much as this was a reason for his opponent Whitney to reject such a link (see below).
 In fact, the entire debate was predicated on the idea of a supposedly irreducible distinction between "Naturwissenschaften" ("physical sciences") and "Geisteswissenschaften" ("moral sciences"); cf. Alter (2005, ch.6).

-10. The only way variation comes up in Schleicher's essay, is in terms of 'varieties', which he equates with dialects, not an individual level concept.
+The only way variation comes up in Schleicher's essay, is in terms of 'varieties', which he equates with dialects, not an individual level concept.